Solution Validation

 • You manually create their meal plan

-• You grocery list (by hand)
+• You build the grocery list by hand

-• You send via email
+• You send it via email

 • You adjust based on feedback